-(a) Any proprietary school that is licensed by the State Board of Community Colleges shall maintain and publish a policy relative to the refund of the unused portion of tuition, fees, and other charges in the event the student does not enter a course or withdraws or is discontinued therefrom.
-The policy and implementing regulations shall provide for, at a minimum, a full refund if a student withdraws before the first day of class or the school cancels the class and a seventy-five percent (75%) refund if the student withdraws within the first twenty-five percent (25%) of the period of enrollment for which the student was charged.

-- (b) To comply with applicable federal regulations regarding refunds; federal regulations regarding refunds will supercede state refund regulations in this Rule. - (c) Proprietary schools are not required to deposit funds collected for tuition with the State Treasurer's Office.
+- (a) Any proprietary school that is licensed by the State Board of Community Colleges shall maintain and publish a policy relative to the refund of the unused portion of tuition, fees, and other charges in the event the student does not enter a course or withdraws or is discontinued therefrom.
+The policy and implementing regulations shall provide for, at a minimum, a one hundred percent (100%) refund if the student officially withdraws or is officially withdrawn by the school prior to the first day of instruction; a one hundred percent (100%) refund if the school cancels the program in which the student is enrolled; or a seventy-five percent (75%) refund, excluding any disclosed non-refundable fees, if the student officially withdraws or is officially withdrawn by the school on or before reaching twenty-five percent (25%) of the total instructional hours of the program in which the student is enrolled. - (b) To comply with applicable federal regulations regarding refunds; federal regulations regarding refunds will supersede state refund regulations in this Rule. - (c) Proprietary schools are not required to deposit funds collected for tuition with the State Treasurer's Office.